eliaquimbrandao/azure-storage-scripts/Storage/afs-break-snapshot-lease-azurefile/README.md

 To follow the principle of least privilege, assign these roles only at the **specific storage account** or **resource group** level, and avoid broader scopes whenever possible.

+## Security Considerations

+### Recommendation: Use Entra ID

+For optimal security, it is **strongly recommended** to use the Entra ID authentication method (`--auth 2`) whenever possible.
+This approach has several advantages:

+- It avoids handling sensitive storage account keys directly.
+- Authentication is handled through a secure, interactive browser login flow managed by Azure.
+- It aligns with modern security best practices of using identity-based access over shared secrets.

+### Account Key Risks

+If you must use the Account Key method (`--auth 1`), be aware of the following security risks:

+- **Command-Line Exposure**: Providing the key via the `--key <account_key>` argument is **not recommended**.
+This may expose the key in your shell's history file and make it visible in your system's process list.
+- **Interactive Prompt**: The script has been updated to use a secure interactive prompt that hides the key as it is typed and prevents it from being saved in your shell's history.
+If you must use the Account Key method, always use the interactive prompt instead of the `--key` argument.

+To minimize risk, always prefer Entra ID authentication and ensure the identity has only the necessary permissions, as described in the [Permissions](#permissions) section.

 ## Example Output

 Here’s what you can expect when running the script: